openvinotoolkit/openvino/docs/dev/ci/github_actions/adding_tests.md

   * Refer to the [Smart CI Overview](./smart_ci.md) for more information
 * requires a series of commands to execute, provided by the `steps` key
   * Refer to the [creating steps in a job section](#create-a-step-in-a-job) to learn more about `steps`
-* might use build artefacts from the `Build` job
+* might use build artifacts from the `Build` job
-  * The artefacts can be downloaded using the `actions/download-artifact`, read more about the workflows' structure in the [Overview of the OpenVINO GitHub Actions CI](./overview.md#structure-of-the-workflows)
+  * The artifacts can be downloaded using the `actions/download-artifact`, read more about the workflows' structure in the [Overview of the OpenVINO GitHub Actions CI](./overview.md#structure-of-the-workflows)

 If the job can be used in several workflows, it can be transformed into a reusable workflow.
 Learn more in the [Overview of Reusable Workflows](./reusable_workflows.md).

-## Create a Workflow
+## Creating a Workflow

 To create a new workflow, add a new `<name>.yml` file to the [`.github/workflows`](./../../../../.github) folder.
 Refer to the [official GitHub Actions documentation](https://docs.github.com/en/actions/using-workflows/about-workflows#create-an-example-workflow) for a complete syntax reference, and browse the existing workflows in [`.github/workflows`](./../../../../.github).